Sylvania Wilderness

 Sylvania Wilderness is an 18327 acre protected area located a few miles west of Watersmeet Township, Michigan.
-Sylvania is located entirely within the bounds of the Ottawa National Forest, and is currently being managed as a wilderness area as part of the National Wilderness Preservation System by the U.S. Forest Service.

-Within its borders lie 34 lakes set against a backdrop of old-growth forests.
-It represents one of only a handful of such areas left in the Midwest.
+Sylvania is located entirely within the bounds of the Ottawa National Forest and is currently being managed as a wilderness area as part of the National Wilderness Preservation System by the U.S. Forest Service.
+Within its borders lie 34 lakes set against a backdrop of old-growth forest.
+It represents one of only a handful of such areas left in the Midwestern United States.

 History

-Little is known of the area prior to the late 1800s, other than the area was frequently used by clans of Ojibwa Native Americans, as evidenced by the few scattered artifacts that have been found there.
-In 1895, a Wisconsin lumberman by the name of A.D.
+Little is known of the area prior to the late 19th century, other than the area was frequently used by clans of Ojibwe Native Americans, as evidenced by the few scattered artifacts that have been found there.
+In 1895 Wisconsin lumberman A.D.
 Johnston purchased 80 acre of land at the south end of Clark Lake with the intent to cut the large pines located there.
 Upon seeing the land for himself, he was so taken by the rugged beauty of it that he changed his mind and decided to preserve it.
-He soon invited friends, many of whom were equally impressed and so moved to purchase adjacent lands, and after some time the Sylvania Club was formed, with fishing, hunting, and hiking being the main focus.
+He invited friends, many of whom were equally impressed and so moved to purchase adjacent lands, and after some time the Sylvania Club was formed, with fishing, hunting, and hiking being the main focus.
 The owners built lodges and cabins on the larger lakes, and the area became an exclusive resort for a small number of affluent and influential guests.
-Ownership changed hands over the years, and finally the entire area was purchased by the United States Forest Service in 1967, which promptly removed all buildings and began managing it as a special recreation area.
+Ownership changed hands over the years, and the entire area was purchased by the United States Forest Service in 1967, which promptly removed all buildings and began managing it as a special recreation area.
 In 1987, it was designated as a federal wilderness when the Michigan Wilderness Act was passed by Congress and signed into law by Ronald Reagan.